Applications of the theory of Floer to symmetric spaces

 \end{proof}

 Define $\ell':W\ra\RR$ by

 \begin{lemma} For any $q\in Q^{\vee}$,

-where $w_q\in W$ is the unique element such that $q+a\in w_q\wc_{X_0}$. \end{lemma} \begin{proof} It is easy to see that the unique bad quilt from Proposition \ref{B+C/2} with input $x_q$ contributes to the leading term $\pm y_{w_q,q}$.
+where $w_q\in W$ is the unique element such that $q+a\in w_q\wc_{X_0}$. \end{lemma} \begin{proof} It is not hard to see that the unique bad quilt from Proposition \ref{B+C/2} with input $x_q$ contributes to the leading term $\pm y_{w_q,q}$.
 The rest follows from Lemma \ref{end2}. \end{proof}